 - Good strong tennis shoes or sneakers are required.
 No open-toed shoes or sandals.
 The artificial turf on the field gets to be well over 100 degrees so you want to protect their feet!
 Socks are mandatory!

 - Clothing that they can move in and keeps them cool and comfortable is required.
 Please do not wear dark colored shirts or jeans to band camp or rehearsals.
 That is a quick way of becoming overheated!
 It is also recommended to bring a change of clothes (including socks), in case they rehearse in the rain or want to change clothes in general.

-- Have them eat a breakfast and lunch with a lot of protein.
+- Have them eat a healthy breakfast / lunch in the morning.
 Avoid dairy products.

-- Pack a few protein-rich snacks for them, and some fruit and veggies for snack/break time.
+- Pack a few healthy snacks for them, and some fruit and veggies for snack/break time.
 Make sure your child has a healthy and nutritious dinner to get them through the rest of evening.
-Dinner can be pre-purchased the second week of camp (see order form above).

 - For Band Members – have them start walking around on their toes!
 Most of the backwards movements are done on their toes and this will help strengthen those muscles for band camp (and reduce cramping)!